719 series: 719-5000 series

-The 719-5000 series consists of standard-gauge two-car sets based at Yamagata Depot for use on the Ou Main Line.
-12 sets were built between September and October 1991.
-These entered service from November 1991 on the regauged Ou Main Line, replacing the trains previously formed of 50 series coaches hauled by Class EF71 AC electric locomotives.
+The 719-5000 series consists of two-car sets based at Yamagata Depot for use on the Ōu Main Line.
+Twelve sets were built between September and October 1991.
+These entered service in November 1991 on the re-gauged Ōu Main Line, replacing the trains previously formed of 50 series coaches hauled by Class EF71 AC electric locomotives.

 Formations

 The 719-5000 series sets are numbered Y1 to Y12, and are formed as follows, with one motored "Mc" car and one non-powered trailer ("Tc") car, and the KuHa 718 car at the southern end.